UmarHassanMalik/Cloud-/AWS Cloud Practitioner Coursera Course.md

 AWS Direct Connect is a service that enables you to establish a dedicated private connection between your data center and a VPC.

+<h3>Subnets</h3>

+A subnet is a section of a VPC in which you can group resources based on security or operational needs.
+Subnets can be public or private.

+**Public subnets** contain resources that need to be accessible by the public, such as an online store’s website.

+**Private subnets** contain resources that should be accessible only through your private network, such as a database that contains customers’ personal information and order histories.

+**Network Traffic in a VPC**
+When a customer requests data from an application hosted in the AWS Cloud, this request is sent as a packet.
+A packet is a unit of data sent over the internet or a network.

+It enters into a VPC through an internet gateway.
+Before a packet can enter into a subnet or exit from a subnet, it checks for permissions.
+These permissions indicate who sent the packet and how the packet is trying to communicate with the resources in a subnet.

+Network Access Control Lists (ACLs)
+A network access control list (ACL) is a virtual firewall that controls inbound and outbound traffic at the subnet level.

+For example, step outside of the coffee shop and imagine that you are in an airport.
+In the airport, travelers are trying to enter into a different country.
+You can think of the travelers as packets and the passport control officer as a network ACL.
+The passport control officer checks travelers’ credentials when they are both entering and exiting out of the country.
+If a traveler is on an approved list, they are able to get through.
+However, if they are not on the approved list or are explicitly on a list of banned travelers, they cannot come in.